-Virtually all construction projects require the lifting, hauling or transportation of heavy materials which is why cranes play a gigantic role in the development of your project.
+Virtually all construction projects require the lifting, hauling or transportation of heavy materials which is why cranes play a vital role in the development of your project.

 Tower cranes can add their own tower sections when equipped with a climber section.
 The climber allows the crane to jack the tower up enough to add 1 section of tower per move.